reiddraper/reiddraper.com/_posts/2013-11-02-writing-simple-check.md

 ## Typing

 One of the major differences between writing a QC in a statically-typed language and a dynamically-typed language is that with static-types, we get to use that information to inform QC of what generators to use to test our function.
-For example, if our function under test has the type `Int -> [Int] -> Bool`, Haskell QC will use this information to use generators that generate `Int` and `[Int]`, respectively.
+For example, if our function has the type `Int -> [Int] -> Bool`, Haskell QC will use this information to generate `Int` and `[Int]`, respectively.
 Furthermore, this takes advantage of the fact the we can have polymorphic _values_ in Haskell.
-For example, the `Arbitrary` typeclass in Haskell has a function, `arbitrary`, whose signature is `Gen a`.
-This allows the compiler to fill in the specialized version of `Gen a` for us, without us having to provide a dummy value just to get type-based dispatch.
-In dynamically-typed languages, we resort to explicitly specifying the generators to use for our test (which you can also choose to do in Haskell).
-For the power we get from our tests, I think it turns out not to be too onerous to have to explicitly provide the generators to use, but no doubt more succinct in Haskell.
+The `Arbitrary` type class in Haskell has a function, `arbitrary`, whose signature is `Gen a`.
+This allows the compiler to fill in the specialized version of `Gen a` for us.
+In Clojure, we can only use type-based dispatch on an _argument_, not the return value.
+So, in dynamically-typed languages, we resort to explicitly specifying the generators to use for our test.
 Let's take a look a little more concretely how this looks.

 In Haskell: